MITLibraries/guides/touchstone_saml.md

 [sample app config](https://github.com/MITLibraries/rails_saml_example/blob/master/config/initializers/devise.rb#L278-L302)

+##### Python/Flask
+- Follow instructions to use [OneLogin's SAML Python3 Toolkit](https://github.com/onelogin/python3-saml)
+- The ebooks example sets SAML configuration using env variables to populate the python3-saml settings.json file.
+See [here](https://github.com/MITLibraries/ebooks/blob/4c671f6aeae8a3b6fec74ba7b8942eb0fb35d2b9/ebooks/auth.py#L11) for example.
+Note that the settings used here are the minimum required ones for MIT Touchstone auth to work.

 #### Generating application metadata

-Touchstone registers the application by consuming metadata that the SP generates. `ruby-saml` can provide this metadata on a devise configured application at `/users/auth/saml/metadata`
+Touchstone registers the application by consuming metadata that the SP generates. `ruby-saml` can provide this metadata on a devise configured application at `/users/auth/saml/metadata`.

+`python3-saml` will similarly provide this metadata at whatever route is set in the view.
+Note it does not do this automagically like ruby-saml, you will need to write the view yourself...but the example given in the `python3-saml` demo app works fine, and is used in [ebooks](https://github.com/MITLibraries/ebooks/blob/4c671f6aeae8a3b6fec74ba7b8942eb0fb35d2b9/ebooks/views.py#L43_).

 Once you deploy your application and the DNS is working, you will provide that URL to IST and they will have everything they need in one place to register the